killbeevol2/shop-shop/README.md

 ## Installation

 Dependencies are already written in the package.json, but before running the application, type in "npm install" in your terminal to install all of the dependencies.

-## Usage

-Great full-stack application for users that love to read and save books they love or can be used to save books they WANT to read.
+Afterwards type in "npm start" at the root to start the server.

 ## Sample